madetech/handbook/ims/company/lost_or_stolen.md

 For Team members using the standard build of Made Tech device, we are able to use MDM software to remotely wipe data from your device.

-Those who are not using a Made Tech issued device should consult the BYOD policy (linked below)
+Those who are not using a Made Tech issued device should consult the [BYOD policy.](byod.md)

 ## Reporting a device as stolen to the police
 When reporting to the police you should provide them with the following details: